 Setting up a DBA in New York has certain conditions.
 First, the chosen DBA name must not already be in use.
 Second, the chosen DBA name cannot use words such as “Incorporated,” “Corporation,” “Limited,” and other words that can be found here.

 Filing a DBA is relatively easy, so long as you follow the instructions and file the proper form.
-But, as with most filings with any government entity, it is always best to consult an attorney to help you wade through the particulars._____
+But, as with most filings with any government entity, it is often best to consult a New York attorney to help you wade through the particulars.